18

 • 3

 Language is subject to change.
 If something incorrect is used widely for quite a long time, then it is the accepted norm.
-Dec 9, 2014 at 1:59
+Commented Dec 9, 2014 at 1:59

 • @WangDingwei Maybe it's an opinion-based issue.
 IMO, 文身 makes up a V-O form perfectly, so easier to understand and remember.
 And what I am interested in is why/when/how 纹身 become widely used nowadays?